esl/MongooseIM/doc/developers-guide/message_routing.md

 Further on, the behaviour is configurable: `ejabberd_router:route/3` passes the stanza through a chain of routing modules and applies `Mod:filter/3` and `Mod:route/3` from each of them.
 Each of those modules has to implement `xmpp_router` behaviour.

-A module can choose to either:
+There are a few actions available to the module:

-* drop/route the stanza,
+* it can drop or route the stanza,
-* pass the stanza on unchanged/modify the stanza and pass the result on.
+* it can pass the stanza on unchanged or modify it and pass the result on.

 A set of routing modules can be set in configuration as `routing_modules`.
 The default behaviour is the following: